reviewboard/reviewboard/docs/manual/users/settings.rst

     checkbox will be checked.
 If you prefer to opt-in to creating issues for each comment, uncheck this item.

+* **Always use Markdown for text fields**
+    Review Board encourages the use of :ref:`Markdown <using-markdown>` for text fields.
+When this box is checked, Markdown will be preferred for all text boxes, even if you've turned it off when previously editing it.

 * **Get e-mail notification for review requests and reviews** If e-mail notifications are enabled on the server, unchecking this allows you to forego e-mails which are addressed directly to you.
 Any e-mails that